codeadvance/Airflow-Docker/README.md

 docker-compose down
 This setup ensures your data scraping process is automated, efficient, and scalable, with data securely stored in Amazon S3 for further analysis and use.

-The screenshot of scraping job source
+The screenshot of scraping job source:

 <img width="944" alt="image" src="https://github.com/user-attachments/assets/631494bd-5f05-4ca2-9e08-809dcd63a40a">